taro-rb/taro/README.md

 - `'Boolean'` - accepts and renders `true` or `false`
 - `'Float'`
-- '`FreeForm'` - accepts and renders any JSON-serializable object, use with care
+- `'FreeForm'` - accepts and renders any JSON-serializable object, use with care
 - `'Integer'`
 - `'NoContentType'` - renders an empty object, for use with `status: :no_content`
 - `'String'`
-- `'Timestamp'` - accepts and renders `Time` instances as unix timestamp integers
+- `'Timestamp'` - renders a `Time` as unix timestamp integer and turns into incoming integers into a `Time`
 - `'UUID'` - accepts and renders UUIDs

 ### Enums